chiragooner/website-status-checker/README.md

 ## Features

+- **Real-Time Monitoring**: The script constantly checks the status of websites at regular intervals.
 - **Telegram Alerts**: Sends a message via Telegram whenever a website goes down and also when a previously unavailable website recovers.
+- **Configurable Interval**: The script can be set to check websites every few seconds, minutes, or any time interval of your choice.
 - **Simple CSV Input**: Load the list of websites from a CSV file for easy management.

 ## Requirements